 This is a great example of how you can and should structure your own pre-compliance process.
 It’s better to develop something and move on only when you know it’s ready for testing and market impact.

 Johnson Controls, an automotive parts and electronics supplier, put together a detailed workshop and benchmark process for its own pre-compliance process.
-It points out pre-compliance testing ensures confidence in EMC testing compliance at a lower cost with optimal designs, issue troubleshooting and fixes before major problems appear and implement quantitative performance measurements.
+It points out that pre-compliance testing ensures confidence in EMC testing compliance at a lower cost with optimal designs, issue troubleshooting and fixes before major problems appear, and implement quantitative performance measurements.

 Flame Boss, a manufacturer of aftermarket meat smoking controllers and systems, ran into some issues with EMC compliance for a recent product.
 This cautionary tale relates to the dangers of reducing circuit board or PCB capacity and how that can affect EMC performance.